wonderful-panda/vue-tsx-support/README.md

   export const AwesomeButton = tsx.ofType<AwesomeButtonProps>().convert(AwesomeButtonOrig);
   ```

-If your component has custom events or scoped slots, specify their types as 2nd and 3rd type parameter.
+You also can specify custom event types as second type parameter, and scoped slot types as third type parameter.

 For example: